 For purposes of these rules, there are two graduating classes each academic year.
 The fall graduating class consists of those students who have satisfied all requirements for graduation at the completion of the fall semester and those who have satisfied such requirements at the completion of the preceding summer session.
-The spring graduating class consists of those students who have satisfied all requirements for graduation at the completion of the system session.
-The spring graduating class consists of those students who have satisfied all requirements for graduating class consists of those students who have satisfied all requirements for graduating class consists of those students who have satisfied all requirements for graduation at the completion of the spring semester.
+The spring graduating class consists of those students who have satisfied all requirements for graduation at the completion of the spring semester.
 Honors will be awarded based upon the graduate's final class rank.